Kaiser-Yang/matrix-calculation-accelerator/doc/en/developer/projectBuild.md

 | <nobr>`mca_BUILD_EXAMPLE`</nobr>     | Whether or not to build examples.
 Default value `on` |

 # Write and run the unit test
-Although you compile your codes successfully, you should be aware of that the codes which is compiled successfully may not work properly.
+Although you compile your code successfully, you should be aware of that the code which is compiled successfully may not work properly.
 So you need write unit tests for the every function you write.
-So you need create a file which is related with your new codes.
-The filename usually is the origin base filename followed by `_test.cpp`.
-If there have been already one, you just need append your unit tests codes.
+So you need create a file which is related with your new code.
+The filename is usually the origin base filename followed by `_test.cpp`.
+If there have been already one, you just need append your unit tests code.
 If you finish writing unit tests, you can re-build the project through step `1-3` above.
-And change you directory to `build/test` (after building successfully), then run `ctest --output-on-failure`, this will start run all the test units.
+And change your directory to `build/test` (after building successfully), then run `ctest --output-on-failure`, this will start running all the test units.
 If all the tests pass, your code may be OK.
-If there are some tests failed, you need check the codes you write (both test code and the source code), and update them to pass all the tests.
+If there are some tests failed, you need check the code you write (both test code and the source code), and update them to pass all the tests.

 # Write examples and documents for public API
 All the public (used by users) functions or methods you add for the project should be documented.
 You should update the document `doc/en/user/index.md` to add a new index, and then add a new file related to the new index.
 If there already is a file for file containing the new API, you just need update the existed file.
-All the examples will be built and compiled to an executable in the `example` directory of your build directory, and you can execute them to check the output.
+Every example will be built and compiled to an executable in the `example` directory of your build directory, and you can execute them to check the output.

 # How to generate code coverage report locally